MaxWenzel/tooling/README.md

 ## Diagrams

+- [Structurizr](https://structurizr.com/): allowing you to create multiple diagrams from a single model, using a number of tools and programming languages.
+This Structurizr DSL example creates two diagrams, based upon a single set of elements and relationships.
+- [Terrastruct](https://terrastruct.com/): Using general-purpose diagramming tools can feel like coding on Google Docs.
+Terrastruct is designed to handle complexity, with a feature suite tailored to software engineers like you.
+- [Ilograph](https://www.ilograph.com/): an interactive diagramming tool for documenting complex systems.
+It is designed for engineers of all types who want to create documentation that is more detailed, more comprehensive, and more understandable than what is possible with traditional static diagrams and text.
+- [Diagrams](https://diagrams.mingrammer.com/): lets you draw the cloud system architecture in Python code.
+- [Graphviz](): a graph visualization software for representing structural information as diagrams.
 - [PlantUML](https://plantuml.com/): a component that allows to quickly write diagrams
 - [Mermaid](https://mermaid-js.github.io/mermaid/#/): a Javascript based diagramming and charting tool that renders Markdown-inspired text definitions to create and modify diagrams dynamically.